maemreyo/react-filterize/README.md

     ```
 ### 4. URL Synchronization

--   Use the option `syncWithUrl: true` to synchronize the filter state with the URL.
+-   Use the option `syncUrl: true` to synchronize the filter state with the URL.
 This allows users to share filtered links and return to the previous state using the browser's "back" button.
 -   Customize `urlFiltersKey` to change the default query parameter key ('filters').
 -   Set `encodeUrlFilters: true` (default) to encode filters in the URL using base64, avoiding special characters.
 Set it to `false` if you don't want to encode and keep filters as a `URLSearchParams` object.